LocalJoost/LocalJoost.github.io/_posts/2026-01-04-MRTK3-apps-on-Apple-Vision-Pro--fixing-the-stuck-to-your-head-issue-(and-more).markdown

 ![](/assets/2026-01-04-MRTK3-apps-on-Apple-Vision-Pro--fixing-the-stuck-to-your-head-issue-(and-more)/yoffset.png)

 This is normally not a problem, but apparently it is now.
-If it's Unity does not like this, the Vision Pro packages, or something else, I don't know.
+If it's Unity that does not like this, the Vision Pro packages, or something else, I don't know.

 ## Fix view being stuck to camera